 |Additional features:||4 sound effects, iPad/tablet input|

-7. DJTECH DIF-2S DJ SCRATCH MIXER
+8. DJTECH DIF-2S DJ SCRATCH MIXER

 The 2 channel with 3-band EQ mixer by DJTECH doesn’t excite anyone with this classic old-school look.
 It doesn’t offer any special features but it gives a superb scratch performance with adjustable crossfader curve and reverse.
 The feature that stands out here is the Mini innoFADER contactless digital crossfader.

-With the timecode mode DVS input/output section you can switch between Vinyl, CD and your DJ software without reconnecting any cables.
+With the timecode mode DVS input/output section you can switch between Vinyl, CD, and your DJ software without reconnecting any cables.
 For example, you can have your turntables or CD players connected to the DJ mixer, and then easily connect your DVS soundcard in and start using your DJ software.
 Works with Serato and Tractor Scratch but sound cards are not provided.